 Before purchasing a mobility scooter, it is important to know the different types of scooters.
 Below are the three general types of scooters available:

-Robust mobility scooters are designed for a wide range of terrain and have a weight limit of 100 to 230 kilograms.
+Robust mobility scooters are designed for a wide range of terrain.
+Also, they have a weight limit of 100 to 230 kilograms.
 They are specifically designed with powerful features for outdoor use like a long battery life, headlights, brake lights, complete sets of running lights, three or four large tyres and well built frame and suspension.
 Because of the large build, a vehicle scooter carrier or lift may be needed to bring these scooters into other areas.

 A travel type of scooter is a lightweight mobility scooter.
 They are adjustable and very portable because they can be disassembled into smaller parts to fit easily into car boots or other compartments for travel.
 They are ideal for indoor use and can also be used for driving around the neighbourhood.
 Travel scooters have a lower weight limit and are less padded and sometimes don’t have enough lighting features, but their battery life is also lower than that of a heavy-duty type of scooter.